programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 tokenized_sent = wordpunct_tokenize(multi_sent)
 ```

-Next, we check whether each word contains [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_script) characters, and split the string into two strings: Cyrillic and non-Cyrillic script.
+Next, we check whether each word contains [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_script) characters, and split the word tokens into two strings: Cyrillic and non-Cyrillic script.
 For simplicity's sake, we'll omit any punctuation in this example.
 We use a regular expression (a sequence of characters that specifies a match pattern in text) to detect Cyrillic characters.
 (For more information on regular expressions, [this _Programming Historian_ lesson](https://programminghistorian.org/en/lessons/understanding-regular-expressions) is a great resource.)

 ```python
 # importing the regex package so we can use a regular expression